Skip to content ↓

 At Stepney Park, this learning comes through:

 • PSHEE.
 The majority of our PSHEE units of work develop children spiritually, though naturally some more so than others.
-Our weekly Discussion Times also offer children the opportunity to reflect on their ideas and beliefs and to listen with respect to the viewpoints of others.
-You can read more about our PSHE curriculum here.
+These lessons offer children the opportunity to reflect on their ideas and beliefs and to listen with respect to the viewpoints of others.
+You can read more about our PSHEE curriculum here.

 • Assemblies.
 Our programme of assemblies regularly explore religious festivals and beliefs including Eid al-Fitr and Eid al-Adha, Christmas, Easter, Diwali, Rosh Hashanah and Hanukah.